mcqwertywhat/dinger-poker/README.md

 **Add a new report** to the site:

 1. Add a CSV file to the `data` folder.
 2. Add an entry in the `_reports.json` file with a filename that matches the CSV file you added.
+The reports will appear on the site the same order as the entries in the file.

 That's it!
 The new report should appear on the site.